As far as energy-efficient HVAC installation in North America, there’s good news for homeowners at tax time.

 How Much Can I Claim?

 Yes, there’s a lifetime cap of $500 per home.
-This means if you have used this incentive in prior years, you should decrease any credit you previously claimed.
+This means if you have used this incentive in prior years, you are required to lower any credit you previously claimed.

-If you have claimed the max amount, you won’t qualify for any other credits under this extension.
+If you have claimed the maximum amount, you won’t qualify for any extra credits under this extension.

 Credit Maximums for Specific Items